philterd/philter/docs/docs/high_availability.md

 The [status endpoint](api_and_sdks/api/filtering_api.md#status) is intended for exactly this: monitoring tools and load-balancer health checks.
 Route a node out of service when it stops returning a healthy status.
 If you also expose the dashboard through the load balancer, send it to the single dashboard instance rather than the API pool, since it is session-based.

+Nodes serve HTTPS with a self-signed certificate by default, which a load balancer will not trust.
+Hold the real certificate at the load balancer and set `SSL_ENABLED=false` on every node so they serve plain HTTP behind it, over a private network.
+See [TLS](settings.md#tls).

 ## Horizontal scaling

 - **Add a node.** Deploy another identical Philter instance with the same `CACHE_HOSTNAME`, database, and configuration, and register it with the load balancer.
 No data migration or rebalancing is needed, because the node holds no durable state of its own.